Will Google Use Social Engineering to Fight Search Engine Spam?

 - an unexpected response

-For example, rather than just immediately raise the rank of a page when there have been some modifications to it, and/or to the links pointed to a page, Google might wait for a while and even cause the rankings of a page to decline initially before it rises.
-Or the page might increase in rankings initially, but to a much smaller scale than the person making the changes might have expected.
+For example, instead of raising the rank of a page when there have been some modifications, and/or to the links pointing to a page, Google might wait for a while and even cause the rankings of a page to decline initially before it rises.
+Or the page might increase in rankings, but to a much smaller scale than the person making the changes might have expected.

-The search engine may monitor the changes to that page and to links pointing to the page to see what type of response there is to that unusual activity.
-For instance, if someone stuffs a page full of keywords, instead of the page improving in rankings for certain queries, it might instead drop in rankings.
-If the person responsible for the page then comes along and removes those extra keywords, it’s an indication that some kind of rank modifying spamming was going on.
+Google may monitor changes to a page and to links pointing to the page to see what type of response there is to that unusual activity.
+So, if someone stuffs a page full of keywords, instead of the page improving in rankings for certain queries, it might instead drop in rankings.
+If the person responsible for the page then removes those extra keywords, it indicates that some kind of rank-modifying spamming was going on.